Getting Started with your 4G/LTE AutoPi Dongle

 Once you have inserted the dongle into the OBD port, turn on your wifi on your phone/tablet and then on your phone choose the AutoPi hotspot in order to connect with the dongle.
 The hotspot is named something like autopi-XXXX, where XXX is an ID for your device.
 The password for the WiFi hotspot is included in the documentation you received with your device.
 If you have trouble determine if the device is powered on, it should be possible to see a green light through the two topmost holes in the front side.
 This indicates power on, but it can be quite hard to see in daylight.

 Once connected to the WiFi hotspot, you need to configure your APN settings for the sim card inserted.
-To do so, go to local.autopi.io.
+To do so, go to my.autopi.io.
+Click on the "Go local" button in the bottom.
 This will connect you to the local device and you should see a screen like shown on the right.
 This will indicate that you are connected to the local device and you can go ahead and login.
 No username/password needed.

 Once logged in you need to go the settings page and enter your sim card APN settings.
 You can usually get these from your network carrier.
 On the settings page, there is a small button where you can get help to set up your APN settings from a list of carriers world wide, in case you have trouble finding it from your carrier.
 Please select your carrier or fill out the information manually.
 Once the information is saved, it will be applied to the device and you should see a notification when successfully saved.